 Foreclosed assets represent property acquired as a result of borrower defaults on loans.
 Foreclosed assets are recorded at estimated fair value, less estimated selling costs, at the time of foreclosure.
 Write-downs occurring at foreclosure are charged against the allowance for loan losses.
 Regulatory guidelines require the Corporation to reevaluate the fair value of foreclosed assets on at least an annual basis.
 The Corporation's policy is to comply with the regulatory guidelines.
 Write-downs are provided for subsequent declines in value and are included in other non-interest expense along with other expenses related to maintaining the properties.
-During 2013 and 2012, foreclosed assets, particularly among certain classes of property (primarily land), experienced significant deterioration in fair values as a result of the prevailing weaker economic conditions.
-Write-downs of foreclosed assets totaled \$895 thousand and \$2.1 million, during 2013 and 2012, respectively.
-During 2013, the Corporation recognized write-downs on 13 different properties/relationships with the average write-down totaling \$69 thousand and the largest individual write-down totaling \$490 thousand.
-The weighted-average percentage write-down totaling \$63 thousand and the largest individual write-down totaling \$575 thousand.
-The weighted-average percentage write-down was 17.3%.
+During 2014 and 2013, foreclosed assets, particularly among certain classes of property (primarily land), experienced significant deterioration in fair values as a result of the prevailing weaker economic conditions.
+Write-downs of foreclosed assets totaled \$1.2 million and \$895 thousand, during 2014 and 2013, respectively.
+During 2014, the Corporation recognized write-downs on12 different properties/relationships with the average write-down totaling \$107 thousand and the largest individual write-down totaling \$595 thousand.
+The weighted-average percentage write-down totaling \$69 thousand and the largest individual write-down totaling \$490 thousand.
+The weighted-average percentage write-down was 18.0%.
 There were no significant concentrations of any properties, to which the aforementioned write-downs relate, in any single geographic region.

 Potential problem loans consist of loans that are performing in accordance with contractual terms but for which management has concerns about the ability of an obligor to continue to comply with repayment terms because of the obligor's potential operating or financial difficulties.
 Management monitors these loans closely and reviews their performance on a regular basis.
-At December 31, 2013 and 2012, the Corporation had \$13.8 million and \$10.7 million in loans of this type which are not included in any one of the non-accrual, restructured or 90 days past due loan categories.
-At December 31, 2013, potential problem loans consisted of six credit relationships.
-Of the total outstanding balance at December 31, 2013, 28.3% related to a customer in manufacturing, 20.3% related to a municipality and 20.0% related to a customer in the health care industry.
+At December 31, 2014 and 2013, the Corporation had \$15.1 million and \$13.8 million in loans of this type which are not included in any one of the non-accrual, restructured or 90 days past due loan categories.
+At December 31, 2014, potential problem loans consisted of six credit relationships.
+Of the total outstanding balance at December 31, 2014, 32.4% related to a general contractor, 28.7% related to two customers in the aviation industry, 18.5% related to a municipality and 10.8% related to a customer in commercial real estate/real estate development.
 Weakness in these borrowers' operating performance has caused the Corporation to heighten the attention given to these credits.